-Louis is teaching Bass Technique, Intro to Jazz Piano, leading the Brazilian Ensemble and a Jazz Combo.
+Louis is teaching Bass Technique, Intro to Jazz Piano, leading the L-Pop Band and a Jazz Combo.

 “Great and supportive instruction with coaching appropriate to my level.
 An inspiration to do more and learn more."
 Participant, 2014 LFM camp

 Toronto-based musician, Louis Simão has been composing, performing and recording as a multi-instrumentalist in a variety of genres for twenty years.
 2016 marked the release of his much-anticipated solo album, “A Luz” (The Light) – a collection of Simão’s own compositions and arrangements.
 Joined by the best cross-genre musicians Toronto has to offer, Simão takes the listener on a journey through the sounds of the Portuguese-speaking world as experienced through the life of this first-generation Canadian son of Portuguese immigrants.
 His cultural background combined with his jazz sensibility and chamber music compositional style come together to create a voice that is at once universal while remaining deeply personal.
 Co-produced by Luis (Luisito) Obregoso and recorded by John Bailey at The Drive Shed, Simão’s tunes easily shift from samba to folkloric to funk to lush string and woodwind arrangements.
 Accompanying Simão on stage for this new solo project will be Luis (Luisito) Obregoso, David French, Rich Brown, Bill McBirnie & Marito Marques.